ivanchoo/demo-styled-component/README.md

 It will leverage [Styled Components](https://github.com/styled-components/styled-components) to manage Component related styles (3) and layout implementations (4).
 (It intentionally avoids using Bootstraps `col-*` grid system but uses CSS `flexbox` to implement most of the layouts.)

-Styled Components are CSS that compiles to a High Order Component (HOC, wrapping component) in React.
+Styled Components are CSS that compiles to a visual primitives (e.g. `div`, `p`) in React.
 It allows us to write CSS classes in React components, much like how React lets use write HTML tags in JSX.

 ```JSX
 import React from "react"